Intervention/docs/image/v4/basics/configuration-drivers.md

-GD is bundled by default in many installations, but has the disadvantage of lacking advanced image processing capabilities like support for different color spaces. **GD also discards any Exif data in the encoding process**.
+GD is bundled by default in many installations, but has the disadvantage of lacking advanced image processing capabilities like support for different color spaces. **GD unfortunately discards any Exif data in the encoding process**.
 The driver for GD is included by default.

 - `Intervention\Image\Drivers\Gd\Driver`